 With Cooling Off

-If your offer is accepted, you will be required to sign the contract and pay 0.25% of the contract price to the agent with a 5 business day cooling off.
+If your offer is accepted, you will be required to sign the contract and pay 0.25% of the contract price to the agent with a 5-business-day cooling-off period.
 Meaning that you can pull out of the contract in this time and only lose the 0.25% deposit.

-During the cooling off, you must ensure that you have obtained unconditional loan approval and completed all your pre-purchase inspections reports.
-At the end of the cooling off period you are required to pay the full deposit (being 9.75%) to the vendor’s representative (typically the real estate agents).
+During the cooling-off period, you will need to make sure that you have obtained unconditional loan approval and completed all your pre-purchase inspection reports.
+At the end of the cooling-off period, you are required to pay the full deposit (being 9.75%) to the vendor’s representative (typically the real estate agent).

 Auction Conditions: No Cooling Off

-If your offer is accepted subject to a s66W or at auction and, you are purchasing the property without a cooling off period.
-This means that when you sign the contract you unless in specific and often rare circumstances can you terminate the contract without significant loses.
-On signing the contract, you are required to pay the full deposit being 10% to the vendor’s representative.
+If your offer is accepted subject to a s66W or at auction, and you are purchasing the property without a cooling-off period.
+This means that when you sign the contract, unless in specific and often rare circumstances, you can terminate the contract without significant losses.
+Upon signing the contract, you are required to pay a 10% deposit to the vendor’s representative.

 Contract to Settlement

-The solicitor will also be required to attend to settlement along with the vendor solicitor and relevant financial institutions.
+The solicitor will also be required to attend the settlement, along with the vendor’s solicitor and relevant financial institutions.

 This is where the title for the property and keys will be handed over in exchange for the payment.